antoniogioiacom/wire/README.md

 open the script file with a text editor. at the top there are some variables you might want to change (default configuration is fine anyway):

 - `save_log`: `true` if you want to save connection activity to log file
+- `save_ssid` : set `true` to save the ssid you connect to
-- `log`: path of log file defaults to user home directory
+- `log_file`: path of log file defaults to user home directory
-- `ping_test`: a remote address you want to ping to check if connection is working
+- `ping_default`: a remote address / website you want to ping to check if connection is working
+- `nameserver_default`: nameserver used by default if none in `/etc/resolv.conf`
 - `interval`: the interval in ~seconds you want to test connectivity
-- `wpa_supplicant_file`: path to wpasupplicant config file
+- `wpa_supplicant_file`: path to wpasupplicant configuration file

 you have to run wire as `root` or with `sudo`.